Mercedes Benz

 2016 Mercedes Benz A Class

 CarHunch analysed 39,040 real MOT records for the 2016 Mercedes Benz A Class.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2016 Mercedes-Benz A-Class passes its MOT first time at 86.2%, which is a solid 6 percentage points above the UK average, but the concerning figure here is that 38.3% have recorded a dangerous defect at some point—well above the typical threshold—so mechanical issues on this car can be serious when they occur.
 Petrol versions fare slightly better at 88.3% pass rate versus diesels at 85.5%, suggesting the petrol engines are marginally more robust.